-Finding the best fuel mileage RV is about traveling farther, staying flexible, and spending more time outdoors instead of at the pump.
-For vanlifers and road-trippers, fuel efficiency shapes where you go and how long you stay.
-At The Vansmith, we’ve spent years exploring what makes an RV with good MPG practical, comfortable, and ready for real adventures.
+Finding the best fuel mileage RV is about going farther, staying flexible, and spending more time outdoors instead of at the pump.
+For van folks and road trippers, fuel use shapes where you go and how long you stay.
+At The Vansmith, we’ve spent years looking at what makes an RV with good MPG useful, cozy, and ready for real adventures.

 Which RVs Get the Best Fuel Mileage?

-Fuel economy varies widely across RV types.
-Size, weight, and drivetrain all matter.
-Smaller platforms consistently outperform large motorhomes when it comes to MPG, especially on long highway routes through the Rockies or the desert Southwest.
+Fuel use varies widely across RV types.
+Size, weight, and drive system all matter.
+Smaller platforms often beat large RVs when it comes to MPG (RVIA), mainly on long highway routes through the Rockies or the desert Southwest.

 If fuel efficiency is a priority, camper vans and compact motorhomes are the clear leaders.